Jeelig/axelib.docs/README.md

 *Current version: [v0.1]*

-### REGISTER

 > "From a certain point onward there is no longer any turning back.
 That is the
 > point that must be reached."
-> --Franz Kafka
+> -- Franz Kafka

+### REGISTER

 Cette méthode crée un nouvel utilisateur dans la table "user" liée au projet choisit.